-(a) A procedure established by agreement or adopted by the parties for the purpose of verifying that electronic records, messages, or performances are those of the respective parties or for detecting errors in the transmission or the informational content of an electronic message, record, or performance, constitutes an attribution procedure if the procedure is commercially reasonable.
+- (a) A procedure established by agreement or mutually adopted by the parties for the - 29 purpose of verifying that electronic records, messages, or performances are those of the - 30 respective parties or for detecting errors in the transmission or the informational content of an - 31 electronic message, record, or performance, constitutes an attribution procedure if the procedure - 32 is commercially reasonable. - (b) The commercial reasonableness of an attribution procedure is a question of law to be - 34 determined by the court in light of the purposes of the procedure and the commercial

-(b) The commercial reasonableness of an attribution procedure is a question of law to be determined by the court in light of the purposes of the procedure and the commercial circumstances at the time of the agreement, including the nature of the transaction, volume of similar transactions engaged in by either or both of the parties, availability of alternatives offered to but rejected by the party, and procedures in general use for similar types of transactions.
-An attribution procedure may require the use of algorithms or other codes, identifying words or numbers, encryption, callback procedures, key escrow, or similar security devices that are reasonable under the circumstances.

-(c) Except as otherwise provided in Sections 2B-111 and 2B-102(--), if a loss occurs because a party complies with a procedure that was not commercially reasonable, the party that proposed or required use of the procedure bears the loss unless it disclosed the nature of the risk to the other party or offered commercially reasonable alternatives that the party rejected.

-Uniform Law Source: Article 4A-201; 202.

-Coordination Meeting: Article 2 and 2A to conform to eventual Article 2B formulation.
-Selected Issues:
+- circumstances at the time of the agreement, including the nature of the transaction, sophistication - 2 of the parties, volume of similar transactions engaged in by either or both of the parties, - 3 availability of alternatives offered to but rejected by the party, cost of alternative procedures, and - 4 procedures in general use for similar types of transactions.
+An attribution procedure may require - 5 the use of algorithms or other codes, identifying words or numbers, encryption, callback - 6 procedures, key escrow, or similar security devices that are reasonable under the circumstances. - 7 (c) Except as otherwise provided in Sections 2B-111 and 2B-102(--), if a loss occurs - 8 because a party complies with a procedure that was not commercially reasonable, the party that - 9 proposed or required use of the procedure bears the loss unless it disclosed the nature of the risk - 10 to the other party or offered commercially reasonable alternatives that the party rejected. - 11 Uniform Law Source: Article 4A-201; 202. - 12 Coordination Meeting: Article 2 and 2A to conform to eventual Article 2B formulation. - 13 Selected Issues:

-1. Should an attribution procedure be effective only if commercially reasonable or should this requirement be restricted to mass market transactions?
-Reporter's Note:
+1. Should an attribution procedure be effective only if commercially reasonable?